 There is a good chance that over 60% of the people reading this sentence right now don’t like themselves very much.
-In fact, most of us have something to degrade ourselves with, whether that’s our performance at work, our weight, our looks or our social life.
+Most of us have something to degrade ourselves with, whether that’s our performance at work, our weight, our looks or our social life.
 Nothing we do or say is ever enough, so we chastise and berate ourselves to the point of exhaustion.

-We verbally and mentally abuse ourselves because we haven’t set any boundaries or standards as to how we should be treated, even if we’d like to think we have.
-We’d like to think we wouldn’t allow someone to harm us, take advantage of us, abuse us or insult us and we’d like to believe we’d stand up for ourselves in certain circumstances.
+We verbally and mentally abuse ourselves because we haven’t set any boundaries or standards for what treatment we consider acceptable.
+We want to think we wouldn’t allow someone to harm us, take advantage of us, abuse us or insult us and we’d like to believe we’d stand up for ourselves in certain circumstances.
 However, the reality is that if you’re someone who berates yourself, you’re very unlikely to stand up for yourself against others.

 Setting Boundaries & Standards

-If you’ve ever wondered why so many people in your life have mistreated you, the simple answer is because you openly mistreat yourself.
-How you treat yourself sets the standards you accept in life and people will meet those standards.
+If you’ve ever wondered why so many people in your life have mistreated you, the simple answer is because you openly abuse yourself.
+How you treat yourself sets the standards that you accept in life, and people will meet those standards.
 If you have no respect for yourself, why would anyone else?

-If you talk about yourself in a negative way and make unkind remarks about yourself, why would anyone else not pick up on those cues and view you as such, even in their subconscious?
+If you negatively talk about yourself and make unkind remarks about yourself, why would anyone else not pick up on those cues and view you as such, even in their subconscious?

 Accepting Your Value

-You need to accept that you are valuable just as you are, just for being alive, and then add more value to who you are by striving to become someone you admire and are proud of.
-The person you’re proud of being doesn’t need to look a certain way, have a certain job or income or have a particular car, house or level of fame.
+You need to accept that you are valuable just as you are, just for being alive, and then add more value to who you are by striving to become someone you are proud of and admire.
+The person you’re proud of being doesn’t need to look a certain way, have a specific job or income or have a particular car, house or level of fame.
 The person you should be proud of is one who makes a positive change in the world.